 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ocracoke - Engelhard is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ocracoke - Engelhard is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Ocracoke - Engelhard who work in management occupations (17.11%), maintenance occupations (14.85%), and office and administrative support (13.00%).

 Ocracoke - Engelhard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Ocracoke - Engelhard who are college-educated is close to the national average for all communities of 21.84%: 20.69% of the adults in Ocracoke - Engelhard have a bachelor's degree or advanced degree.
+The education level of Ocracoke - Engelhard citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.69% of adults 25 and older in Ocracoke - Engelhard have a college degree.

 The per capita income in Ocracoke - Engelhard in 2022 was $18,941, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $75,764 for a family of four.
 Ocracoke - Engelhard also has one of the higher rates of people living in poverty in the nation, with 44.54% of its population below the federal poverty line.